-At December 31, 2019, 11 of the 12 securities issued by the U.S. Treasury, 2 of the 4 securities issued by U.S. Government agencies, 6 of the 47 mortgage-backed securities, 2 of the 3 collateralized mortgage obligations and 16 of the 131 securities issued by states and political subdivisions contained unrealized losses.
+At December 31, 2020, 3 of the 45 mortgage-backed securities and 20 of the 146 securities issued by states and political subdivisions contained unrealized losses.

 Management evaluates securities for other-than-temporary impairment on a monthly basis.
 In performing this evaluation, the length of time and the extent to which the fair value has been less than cost, the fact that the Company's securities are primarily issued by U.S. Treasury and U.S. Government agencies and the cause of the decline in value are considered.
 In addition, the Company does not intend to sell and it is not more likely than not that we will be required to sell these securities before maturity.
 While some available for sale securities have been sold for liquidity purposes or for gains, the Company has traditionally held its securities, including those classified as available for sale, until maturity.
 As a result of this evaluation, the Company has determined that the declines summarized in the tables above are not deemed to be other-than-temporary.